It all boils down to how we ‘feel’

 - Leave consumers with a satisfactory memory of their experience

-Waiting lines operations management is a big part of resolving a poor queuing culture for businesses.
-Anything you do to improve your service and consumer satisfaction fits into this practice.
-The actual time spent in the waiting line will seem shorter if their waiting time is filled with distractions or activities; customer experience should be at the top of your list.
-Anxiety makes waits feel longer too, so finding ways to relax those people waiting is another reward of good queue management.
+Waiting lines operations and queue management software is a big part of resolving a poor queuing culture for businesses.
+Anything you do to improve your service and consumer satisfaction fits into this practice - especially if you can avoid the dreaded 'watched pot' effect - seeing progress can have the biggest impact.
+The actual time spent in the waiting line will seem shorter if their waiting time is filled with distractions or activities; customer experience should be at the top of your list when people are standing in line.
+Anxiety makes uncertain waits or unexplained waits feel longer too, so finding ways to relax those people waiting is another reward of good queue management.

-Keeping your consumers happy adds value to your brand, service, and it’s a lot easier to maintain than trying to appease a dissatisfied customer.
-With the damage done early in the process, it’s probably already too late to provide a satisfactory experience.
+Keeping your consumers happy while they wait in line adds value to your brand, service, and it’s a lot easier to maintain than trying to appease a dissatisfied customer.
+With the damage to queuing psychology done early in the process, it’s probably already too late to provide a satisfactory experience for many people.

 Given that waiting in line is often the first step in providing a service, keeping your consumers content from that point is vital.

-If you can find ways to make the time feel shorter, by providing entertainment, information, a game to play or survey to complete—that could be an appropriate solution for many.
-As could creating a ‘community’ of waiting customers.
-Solo waits feel longer than those in company, so why not try introduce a few connections if possible?
-You can easily add a Discord button to a Queue-Fair Queue Page, for example.
+If you can find ways to make the time feel shorter, by providing entertainment, information, a game to play or survey to complete—that could be an appropriate solution to queue management for many.
+As could creating a ‘community’ of waiting customers - solo waits feel longer than group waiting, so why not try introduce a few connections if possible?
+You can easily add a message or a Discord button to a Queue-Fair Queue Page, for example.

 Identifying clientele whose issues you can resolve in line, or whose needs are less consuming, they can be managed and removed far quicker—that’s a win for everyone.
 Perhaps a queue runner or triage staff could work for you?